• ROENFR

 (2) In the event that the notification is admitted, the Plenary will decide to establish a working group composed of 3 members, one member from each party represented in CES, the rapporteur, as well as the deadline for completion.

-(3) By way of exception from paragraph (2), in the case of a notification from a member of the plenary, if the working group cannot be constituted, then the person who submitted the notification will have the quality of rapporteur.
+(3) By way of exception from paragraph (2), in the case of a notification coming from a member of the plenary, if the working group cannot be constituted, then the person who submitted the notification will have the quality of rapporteur.

 (4) The activity of the working group will be coordinated by the rapporteur, who will submit for approval to its members the calendar, the order of issues to be debated, as well as the intermediate deadlines in order to respect the deadline.
 Decisions of the working group will be adopted by a simple majority vote of its members.